A blast from the past…

 Even though you know the past is in the past… whoosh!
 There you are again.

-Too quickly, you feel transported back in time in your body.
+You feel transported back in time in your body.
 It’s sudden and unpredictable.

 The rush of fear overtakes you.
 Anger.
 Rage.
 Loneliness.
 Guilt.
 Shame.